Long-Term Investors Should Continue To Hold Microsoft Ahead Of Thursday's Earnings

 I have followed Microsoft closely as an investor since mid-November 2012.
-Since that time an investment in Microsoft has produced a total return of approximately 210%.
-More than double that of the S&P500’s 96% over the same period.
+Since that time, an investment in Microsoft has produced a total return of approximately 210%.
+More than double that of the S&P 500’s 96% over the same period.
 With the stock at all-time highs, current investors may be asking themselves whether they should continue to hold Microsoft ahead of Thursday’s Q4 earnings or not.
 While I do not claim to have any insight on whether Microsoft will “miss” or “beat” consensus earnings expectations, I do believe the company’s shares remain an attractive investment for the long-term investor.

 Based on my bottom-up product group estimates discussed below, I believe the company is currently priced to provide investors with an approximately 15% annual return over the next 3 years.
 Assuming an 8.5% discount rate, which I believe is conservative for such a high-quality company with 10-year debt yielding 2.8%, my current fair value for Microsoft’s shares is approximately $86.

 Source of Historical Estimates

 Microsoft is a challenging company to follow given its many different product groups, business segments, and somewhat limited and inconsistent financial disclosures.
-Over the past nearly 5 years I have developed a bottom-up financial model by each of the company's key product groups in an attempt to deal with this complexity.
-I derived these estimates from language within the company’s quarterly financial press releases, presentations, and 10Qs/Ks.
-For example, the company's disclosure in its most recent 10Q that “Office Commercial revenue increased $347 million or 7%” can be used to estimate that Office Commercial's prior year Q3 revenue was approximately $4.95 billion ($347 million divided by 7%) and approximately $5.3 billion this year ($4.95 billion plus $347 million).
+Over the past nearly 5 years, I have developed a bottom-up financial model by each of the company's key product groups in an attempt to deal with this complexity.
+I derived these estimates from language within the company’s quarterly financial press releases, presentations, and 10-Qs/Ks.

+For example, the company's disclosure in its most recent 10-Q that “Office Commercial revenue increased $347 million or 7%” can be used to estimate that Office Commercial's prior year Q3 revenue was approximately $4.95 billion ($347 million divided by 7%) and approximately $5.3 billion this year ($4.95 billion plus $347 million).

 Despite the fact that these estimates aren’t perfect due to Microsoft’s rounding of reported growth rates, I do believe they’re generally "in the ballpark" and give us a solid base to work from.
-With these rough estimates, and using trends specific to each of these product groups, we can attempt to make more accurate long-term forecasts for each of the company’s business segments and, hopefully, for the company as a whole.
+With these rough estimates, and using trends specific to each of these product groups, we can attempt to make more accurate long-term forecasts for each of the company’s business segments and hopefully, for the company as a whole.

-Productivity and Business Processes Segment
+Productivity And Business Processes Segment

 Microsoft’s most important segment from a profitability perspective is the Productivity and Business Processes (P&BP) segment.
 The company’s products and services within this segment consist primarily of Office Commercial, Office Consumer, Microsoft Dynamics, and LinkedIn.
 Office Commercial is the most important sub-segment within P&BP.
 Office Commercial generates revenue primarily from software licenses or cloud subscriptions to Office, Exchange, SharePoint, Skype for Business, and related Client Access Licenses (CALs).

 While the company is well on its way to transitioning Office Commercial to a subscription-based model, I believe that many investors still do not fully appreciate just how long this growth runway remains.
-I estimate that the company’s Office 365 Commercial business will surpass its legacy Office Commercial licensing business in revenue for the first time in during FY2018.
+I estimate that the company’s Office 365 Commercial business will surpass its legacy Office Commercial licensing business in revenue for the first time during FY2018.

 Despite its increasingly large size, Office 365 Commercial revenue should continue to grow rapidly (it grew 45% YOY in Q3) for many years to come due to continued strong Office 365 Commercial seat growth (I expect total Office 365 Commercial seats to exceed 200 million by the end of FY2020 versus 100 million in Q3) and higher ARPUs as more customers upgrade to premium workloads.

 This growth will more than offset the mid-teens declines the company has been experiencing in its legacy Office Commercial licensing business, especially as that business continues to shrink as a percent of revenue.
 As a result, I believe total Office Commercial products and cloud services revenue growth could accelerate into the low-teens range from the high single-digit range in the quarters to come.

 (Note: These are estimates, growth rates may not match those reported by Microsoft due to rounding)

 A second key component of the P&BP segment is the Office Consumer sub-segment, which primarily generates revenue from retail Office software licenses and Office 365 subscriptions.
-Unfortunately the company has not been as successful in transitioning its Office Consumer business to the cloud as it has been its Office Commercial business.
+Unfortunately, the company has not been as successful in transitioning its Office Consumer business to the cloud as it has been its Office Commercial business.
 I estimate that the company’s Office Consumer Licensing business has declined from more than $4 billion in revenue in FY2012 to approximately $1.6 billion in FY2017 while the Office 365 Consumer business has grown from nothing to approximately $1.7 billion in FY2017.

 This has led the Office Consumer business to decline from more than $4 billion in revenue to approximately $3.3 billion in FY2017.
 The decline in gross profit dollars during this time has likely been even worse given that the cloud has lower gross margins than traditional software licenses.
 However, I estimate that the business should grow modestly going forward given that Office 365 Consumer revenue is now larger and gaining more revenue dollars than the legacy licensing business is losing.

-If the company can re-accelerate Office 365 Consumer subscriber additions to 2-3 million per quarter, instead of the recent 1 million per quarter run-rate, it’s likely that my Office 365 Consumer revenue estimates will prove too conservative.
+If the company can re-accelerate Office 365 Consumer subscriber additions to 2-3 million per quarter, instead of the recent 1 million per quarter run rate, it’s likely that my Office 365 Consumer revenue estimates will prove too conservative.

 (Note: These are estimates, growth rates may not match those reported by Microsoft due to rounding)